oliviera9/ptokens_doc/README.md

-# Ethereum JSON-RPC Specification
+# pTokens bridge JSON-RPC Specification

 [View the spec][playground]

-The Ethereum JSON-RPC is a collection of methods that all clients implement.
+The pTokens JSON-RPC is a collection of methods that all bridges implement.
-This interface allows downstream tooling and infrastructure to treat different Ethereum clients as modules that can be swapped at will.

 ## Building